 The best mobile app ideas succeed at solving a problem or satisfying a demand.
 Usually, app developers come across a problem and realize that with an app, solving would be much faster and more pleasant.
 Unfortunately, there are many blockers on the way to a high quality mobile app and not many entrepreneurs can handle them to release a good product.
 Also, there are some core elements that can be the reason of app startup failure from the very beginning.

 - The answer app developer found wasn’t the best solution to a problem

-- There was no real demand in that kind of app
+- There was no real demand for that kind of app

 - That kind of app was already on the market

 Any of these circumstances can get in the way of bringing your app to the market and achieving success with it.
 Below we have some tips to avoid this kind of situation.
 Keep reading!

 Before you invest your time, money, and resources in the development of a mobile app, you need to answer some very important questions about it first.
 These answers will determine whether your expectations for the app are realistic or not.